teach-torres/pbash/chapter1.md

 ### Exercises

 1. Write a script that creates a directory called bpl inside $HOME.
-Populate this directory with two subdirectories, hbin and scripts.
+Populate this directory with two subdirectories, bin and scripts.

 2. Write a script to create the “Hello, World!” script, hw, in $HOME/bpl/bin/; make it executable; and then execute it.